tony-romanovych/origin/README.md

 Then you also have to create and activate an account on [Google Cloud Platform](https://cloud.google.com/).
-This application is tested in Google App Engine Python 3 Standard Environment ([docs](https://cloud.google.com/appengine/docs/standard/python3/)), and this instructions assume that you also use it.
+This application is tested in Google App Engine Python 3 Standard Environment ([docs](https://cloud.google.com/appengine/docs/standard/python3/)), and this instructions assume that you use it too.
 However, you can choose another deployment option for Python3 application, see more examples in official [Flask documentation](http://flask.pocoo.org/docs/1.0/deploying/).

 #### Step 1 - Create a GitHub OAuth app